jangroth/aws-certification-notes/devops-engineer-professional.md

 * CloudFormation init scripts
 * Cloud init scripts
 * Scale out/scale in
+* Can launch spot instances as well as on-demand instances (also configure ratio between these instance options)
 * On AWS: <a href="https://aws.amazon.com/autoscaling/" target="_blank">Service</a> - <a href="https://aws.amazon.com/autoscaling/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/autoscaling" target="_blank">User Guide</a>

 <a name="3_3_3_2"></a>